What Does Organic Growth Mean for Your Marketing Budget? [UPDATED]

 Once you see your organic efforts paying off in increased traffic and better quality leads, you can scale back on your paid media efforts.
 According to LaFleur, you should start with paid campaigns when making marketing budget cuts because:

 - Paid advertising takes up a lot of budget space.

 - Paid advertising doesn’t sustain itself.

 Not only do paid ads take money to run, but the campaigns also cost time and resources to manage and optimize.
 This holds true for both social media and Google PPC campaigns.
 In fact, if you rely primarily on Google search ads, you'll always be paying for clicks — and that's a growth strategy that very few brands can fund long-term.
-Additionally, it’s been found that SEO drives 5 times as much brand traffic as SEM.
+Additionally, it’s been found that SEO has roughly 20x more traffic opportunity than PPC on both mobile and desktop.